Back to Blog

 • Construction — workers paid per task completed

-1. Base hourly rate wages - For non-productive time
+1. Base hourly rate wages — for hours paid at the regular hourly rate

-3. Rest and recovery pay - Calculated at the weighted average hourly rate
+3. Rest and recovery pay — calculated at the weighted average hourly rate under §226.2

-4. Production bonuses - With proper overtime adjustments
+4. Production bonuses — with overtime premiums calculated under the production-bonus method

-• Back pay requirements for improperly calculated wages
+• Back pay for improperly calculated wages, subject to the applicable statute of limitations

 Getting Help